domo-domino-desu/toc-20260824-zh/README.md

 ## Status

-This is approaching version 2.
+This is at version 2.
 I have used it in class from 2018 through 2022 and a couple of other people have used it in their class.